-Sophie Adler stood in nervous excitement at her violin tutor, Eleanor Krieger’s door.
-She dwelt there for some time, attempting valiantly to compose herself before ringing the bell.
-She tried her hardest to quiet her nerves, but the maelstrom of anticipation and anxiety which boiled within her, was simply too far out of control to be stilled.
+Sophie Adler stood in a state of nervous excitement at her violin tutor Eleanor Krieger’s door, too agitated to ring the bell and too hopelessly in love to walk away.
+And so she dwelt for some considerable time, attempting valiantly to compose herself before ringing the bell.
+But try as she might to quiet her jangling nerves and still the racing of her heart, the maelstrom of anticipation and anxiety which boiled within her, was simply too far out of control to be stilled.

-Sophie was determined that today would be the day.
-Finally she would do what she had ached to do for so long now.
-Finally her secret yearning would be acknowledged, to both herself and to Eleanor.
-And whether the consequences were to prove dire or miraculous, only time would tell.
+For Sophie was determined that today would be the day, finally she would do what she had ached to do for so very long now.
+Finally her secret yearning would be acknowledged, to herself and to Eleanor both.
+Today Sophie would declare her love for Eleanor Krieger at last, and whether the consequences were to prove dire or miraculous only time would tell.

-But Sophie Adler was out of patience with time, if she were to win Eleanor Krieger’s heart it would take courage.
+But Sophie Adler was out of patience with time, if she were to win Eleanor Krieger’s heart it would take courage and determination.
 Her mind was made up, the moment had to be now or never at all.
-Either she declared her affection and desire for the woman, or she walked away forever with her dreams unfulfilled.
+Either she declared her affection and desire for the woman, or she walked away forever with her dreams abandoned and left unfulfilled.

-She stood straight and proud, as noble and fearless as Queen Boudicca herself, ignoring the pounding of her heart.
+And so she stood straight and proud, as noble and fearless as Queen Boudicca herself, ignoring the pounding of her heart and the trembling of her hands.
 And at last Sophie could hear the sound of Eleanor’s shoes on the hardwood floor, before they were muted by the hallway rug.
-And finally the woman’s presence became apparent through the thick stained glass of the grand entrance.
+And finally the woman’s presence became apparent as a shadowy and distorted apparition through the thick stained glass of the grand entrance.

 At last the door opened and at once, before Eleanor had the chance to speak, Sophie awkwardly set down her bag and instrument once again.